Tobbe/esp8266-espurino/README.md

 There is an active Wiki associated with this project.
 It can be found on [Wiki](https://github.com/esp8266-espruino/esp8266-espurino/wiki) page on the Github project.

+This specific project (esp8266-espruino/esp8266-espurino) is the "best so far" copy of the code base that is being actively edited.
+The sister project called (esp8266-espruino/Espruino) is the forked copy of the master Esruino project.
+Only items ready for submission to the master should be editted and placed in there.

 The primary administrators of this project are:

 * Blaž Jugovic